docker/docs/install/linux/docker-ee/suse.md

 to set up the Docker repository.
 Afterward, you can install and update Docker EE from the repository.

-The current version of Docker EE Engine is 18.09 for using with Docker Enterprise Edition 2.1.

-> ***NOTE:*** There are two older versions of Docker EE Engine available:
+For Docker Enterprise Edition 2.1, use Docker EE Engine 18.09.
+Installation instructions start below the note.

+> ***NOTE:*** If you need to run Docker EE 2.0, please see the following instructions:
-> * 18.03 - Use this version if you're only running Docker EE Engine.
+> * [18.03](https://docs.docker.com/v18.03/ee/supported-platforms/) - Use this version if you're only running Docker EE Engine.
-> * 17.06 - Use this version if you're using Docker Enterprise Edition 2.0
+> * [17.06](https://docs.docker.com/v17.06/engine/installation/) - Use this version if you're using Docker Enterprise
-> (Docker Engine, UCP, and DTR).
+> Edition 2.0 (Docker Engine, UCP, and DTR).
->
-> By default, Docker EE Engine 18.09 is installed.

 #### Set up the repository